 In this article, we’ll cover:

 Jeeves’ value proposition is straightforward: An all-in-one expense management platform built for global businesses.

 Jeeves is more than a corporate card, and more than an expense management solution.
 Companies can use the credit card to spend and earn cashback, and then use the expense management solution to track expenses.
+They also provide a unique B2B payments solution with Jeeves Pay that is credit backed.
 But most importantly, they can do this across 25+ countries that Jeeves services.
 Jeeves also takes financial support to another level by providing companies with working capital loans through Jeeves Capital.

 One of the most effective value propositions I’ve come across is used by the online education platform, Coursera.
 Their value proposition is clear and concise and it addresses the needs of the target audience effectively.

 Their value proposition is: “Learn from the world’s best universities.”